Alipglc/the-beginning/README.md

 # the-beginning
-This is the really first note im writing with git bash
+This is the really first note I'm writing with git bash